 What Are The Top Five Spices To Eat During Pregnancy?

-Spices during pregnancy can be extremely beneficial.
+Spices during pregnancy can be extremely beneficial and should be a part of your healthy eating plan.
 We all are well aware of the nutrient value of turmeric as a pain reliever and could do wonders for your skin.
 However, it contains a substance called curcumin which is a natural detoxifier that protects the liver from the damage of alcohol, chemicals, and some pharmaceuticals.
 It also helps in reducing oxidative stress.
 The safe limit is up to 8g a day.

 Ginger is an effective home remedy to treat morning sickness, nausea, and vomiting during pregnancy.
 Women suffering from morning sickness could take a dose of 1 gm ginger daily for four consecutive days to get immediate relief.
 Studies done in the past have shown that it helps in treating women with morning sickness but it is important not to overdo this.